SamKelly-bi/E-Commerce-Pipeline-Project/Case_Study_Overview.md

 - **Stakeholder:** Executive Committee of the E-Commerce Company

-- **Key Question:** What trends can be identified in the customer, product, and review data, and how can these insights be leveraged to optimize performance and position the business as a major player in the online retail market?
+- **Key Question:** What trends can be identified in the customer, product, and review data, and how can these insights be leveraged to optimise performance and position the business as a major player in the online retail market?

-- **Why Now?:** After three years of operation, the company’s order volume and total revenue have begun to plateau, signaling a need for strategic intervention.
+- **Why Now?:** After three years of operation, the company’s order volume and total revenue have begun to plateau, signalling a need for strategic intervention.

 - **Decision Impact:** The decisions made at this stage will directly influence the financial stability of all stakeholders — from suppliers and warehouse staff to executives.
 Without decisive action, the business risks significant financial decline within the next year.